jaredly/jerd/docs/Roadmap.md

 ... and then lets me flip through them
 ... and optionally disable them? idk. or something.

+- [ ] BETTER IDS!
+  - Here's the plan: instead of printing out the full ID for any of this, just output a single char, `#`, and give it a span-attribute of the ID or sym or whatever hash.
+If the user deletes the hash, then it frees it.
+  - at a later date, when we have full structured editing, we don't need that hack.

 ## Papercuts in the editor